 Refusing to mate is not profitable to the breeders because no mating equals to no sale.

 In such cases, breeders will turn to artificial methods to impregnate the female.
 Artificial insemination is commonly used in Mauritius and around the world.
 The semen (Sperm) of the dog is collected by either manual (hand stimulation to mimic thrusting or artificial vaginal cups) or electrical stimulation of the penis to cause the dog to ejaculate.
 Gross you think?
 Watch the video instead!
 (You will love your job after you see that) Youtube video: Manual stimulation to collect semen

 The semen is then manually injected into the female vagina to fertilize her eggs.
 This process can be done at the vet or by the breeder himself.
 Youtube video: Artificial Insemination

-- There is a common mating practice abroad called the ‘Rape-Bench’ where the female dog is tight down a bench using belts and strings to let the male copulate with her… so no consent is required.
+- There is a common mating practice abroad called the ‘Rape-Bench’ where the female dog is tight down a bench using belts and strings to let the male copulate with her… so no consent from the female dog is required.
 Had this happened to humans, we would have called it a rape.
-In all honesty though, I have no idea if this is a practice in Mauritius.
+In all honesty though, I have no idea if this is practiced in Mauritius.

 3 months or so later, the gorgeous puppies are here… Let the marketing begin!